+August 2017–December 2017: Unit 2 Liner Replacement.
+Under the BPA Large Cap Program, Unit 2 is currently scheduled to receive a liner replacement starting in August 2017 and continuing to December 2017.
+This work will follow completion of the Unit 1 Rehab.
+During this time, Unit 2 will be out-of-service.
+Testing following the repairs will follow FPP paragraph 4.3.5 (6-year Overhaul).

+September 2017: Turbine Unit 5 XJ Breaker Maintenance.
+Turbine Unit 5 is the station service unit for Lower Monumental.
+This breaker needs to be serviced at a separate time from the Unit Annual due to station service considerations.

+December 2017–June 2018: Drainage and Unwatering Pump Replacement.
+Lower Monumental will be replacing the existing drainage and unwatering pumps with modern pumps and motors.
+The new pumps and controllers allow better control of the drainage and unwatering systems.

 Lower Monumental Dam Studies

-Ongoing through May 2016: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
+Ongoing: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
 This study will use half-duplex (HD) PIT-tag systems to evaluate passage success of adult Pacific lamprey at McNary Dam, the four Lower Snake River projects and associated river segments.
-Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active for 2016.
+Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active.
 This study will continue to require electrical power for electronics and access to maintain and download data from the PIT-tag detection equipment.
 Maintenance of equipment will occur during the winter maintenance period when adult fishways are dewatered.

 LITTLE GOOSE DAM